basierend auf Bewertungen

 • Prostaglandins 3 series

-• E-Resolvine (E1 inhibits the migration of inflammatory cells into the inflamed tissue and the formation of the messenger substance interleukin 12),
+• E-Resolvin (E1 inhibits the migration of inflammatory cells into the inflammatory tissue and the formation of the messenger substance interleukin 12),

-DHA is also metabolized into inflammation-dissolving lipid mediators, especially into protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitrogen monoxide, which causes the adhesion of leukocytes and thus their Immigration into the inflamed tissue is prevented.
+DHA is also metabolized into inflammation-resolving lipid mediators, esp.a in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, which prevents the attachment of leukocytes and thus their migration into the inflamed tissue.

 Despite strong similarities in molecular structure, the biological functions of omega 3 and omega 6 fatty acids are very different: